 · Ensure proper storage of your dog's supplements.

 Supplements are important for your dog’s health.
 It is important that you follow the brand’s recommendation on how to properly store it.
-For example, we recommend refrigerating our wild Alaskan salmon oil to extend its shelf life by avoiding direct sunlight, heat, and moisture exposure.
+For example, we recommend refrigerating our salmon oil to extend its shelf life by avoiding direct sunlight, heat, and moisture exposure.
 Storing it correctly can prolong its shelf life.

 With owning pets comes responsibilities.
 The insights and instructions within these guidelines will help bring awareness of how to properly feed your pets and lessen the probability of putting yourself and your pet’s health at risk.